-Pursuant to Section 6066 of the Government Code, Notice of Public Hearing was published in both the Times Standard and Mad River Union newspapers on May 25, 2016 and June 1, 2016 and was posted at the District's Eureka main office.
-The District's 2015 UWMP was also available for public review at our main office in Eureka.
+Pursuant to Section 6066 of the Government Code, Notice of Public Hearing was published in the Times Standard newspaper on May 30, 2021 and June 6, 2021 and was posted at the District's

+Eureka main office.
+The District's 2020 UWMP was also available for public review at our main office in Eureka.

-Notice of Public Hearing was provided to Humboldt Couty, City of Arcata, City of Eureka, City of Blue Lake, Humboldt CSD, McKinleyville CSD, Fieldbrook-Glendale CSD, and Manila CSD on May 23, 2016 (Table 10-1 W).
+Notice of Public Hearing was provided to Humboldt County, City of Arcata, City of Eureka, City of Blue Lake, Humboldt CSD, McKinleyville CSD, Fieldbrook-Glendale CSD, and Manila CSD on (Table 10-1 W) on June 1, 2021.

 Table 10-1 Wholesale: Notification to Cities and Counties (select one) Supplier has notified more than 10 cities or counties in accordance with CWC 10621 (b) and 10642.
 Completion of the table below is not required.
 Provide a separate list of the cities and counties that were notified.
-Provide the page or I ocation of this list in the UWMP. ✓ Supplier has notified 10 or fewer cities or counties.
+Provide the page or location of this list in the UWMP.
+Supplier has notified 10 or fewer cities or counties.
 Complete the table below.
-City Name 60 Day Notice Notice of Public Hearing Add additional rows as needed City of Arcata ✓ ✓ City of Eureka V V City of Blue Lake &gt; &gt; Humboldt Community Services District V V McKinleyville Community Services District V V Fieldbrook-Glendale Community Services District V V Manila community Services District V V County Name Drop Down List 60 Day Notice Notice of Public Hearing Add additional rows as needed Humboldt County > ✓
+City Name 60 Day Notice Notice of Public Hearing Add additional rows as needed City of Arcata v City of Eureka V $\checkmark$ City of Blue Lake ✓ Humboldt Community Services District V $\checkmark$ McKinleyville Community Services District ✓ ✓ Fieldbrook-Glendale Community Services District ✓ Manila community Services District V County Name Drop Down List 60 Day Notice Notice of Public Hearing Add additional rows as needed Humboldt County ✓